Raremon! The Tokyo Bay Raid (JP)

-Then she finds the doorknob is locked, which is perplexing in both versions, because that’s not the kind of lock he installed.
-Neither script clarifies, but the reasonable conclusion is that the door handle has a lock on it, and the bolt Koushirou installed is a back-up so it can’t be opened with a key.
+Then she finds the door handle is locked, which is perplexing in both versions because that’s not the kind of lock he installed.
+Neither script clarifies, but a reasonable conclusion is that the door handle has a lock on it, and the bolt Koushirou installed is a back-up so it can’t be opened with a key.

 [Back where the action is]